dwallener/kh_sandbox/README.md

 - Coordinate system is in integers, and untested with negative coords.
 It would be easy to move it all to floating point.
 - The unit tests dump to stdout, for easy of examination. for production code I would do it differently.
 - Since I had to create a "universe" to add shapes to, I added very very basic (and computationally awful!) collision detection for rectangles.
 I didn't have time to create a unit test for this, but it is tested in "main".
+- The rectangles are only really tested in orthogonal orientations - all edges either vertical or horizontal
 - The requirement was for everything in one file, and I completed the requirements incrementally.
 This resulted in code that, really, needs to be refactored.

-- From the requested features the following have been implemented for both Circle and Rectangle shapes:
+From the requested features the following have been implemented for both Circle and Rectangle shapes:
-- - "object oriented"
+- "object oriented"
-- - normal constructor and a copy constructor
+- normal constructor and a copy constructor
-- - assignement operator, as an ".Assign" method because Java doesn't easily allow operator overloading
+- assignement operator, as an ".Assign" method because Java doesn't easily allow operator overloading
-- - equality operator, as an ".Equals" method because Java doesn't easily allow operator overloading
+- equality operator, as an ".Equals" method because Java doesn't easily allow operator overloading
-- - checking if a point is inside or outside a shape
+- checking if a point is inside or outside a shape
-- - methods for unit testing the class
+- methods for unit testing the class